Even though you’re technically an adult now, you can stay on your parent or guardian’s car insurance policy.

 As a rule of thumb, the younger you are, the more expensive your car insurance will be.
 That’s because statistics show that young drivers are more likely to be in accidents—making them riskier for auto insurance companies.
 Naturally, the insurance companies respond by cranking up premiums to balance out this higher risk.

 Teen drivers often have particularly high premiums because most have only been driving for a brief time, plus teenagers are believed to be more likely than older adults to break speed limits and otherwise drive dangerously.
 Since 18-year-olds are still considered teenagers, expect to see higher rates when you compare quotes.
+That said, 18-year-olds who drive safely should see slightly reduced rates when compared to 16-year-olds and 17-year-olds, since they have a little more driving experience than their younger counterparts, and 19-year-olds with clean records can expect to pay even less.

 How does gender affect car insurance rates?